In Her Shoes (novel): Plot summary

 Rose and Maggie Feller are two young sisters who share little in common except their shoe size.
-Rose is the eldest and has been watching after Maggie since they were young children and their mother Caroline died in a car accident.
-They were raised by their father Michael (perpetually in mourning for Caroline) and stepmother Sydelle (who resents them both).
+Rose is the elder and has been watching after Maggie since they were young children and their mother Caroline died in a car accident.
+They were raised by their father Michael (perpetually in mourning for Caroline) and stepmother Sydelle (who resents them both and often makes Rose feel bad about her weight).

-Rose is a thirty-year-old single, successful lawyer who struggles with her weight, and who resents her younger sister's beauty and sexual attractiveness and lack of stability.
-Rose feels responsible for her sister and is frustrated with how each attempt to help Maggie backfires on her.
+Rose is a thirty-year-old single, successful lawyer who struggles with her weight and who resents her younger sister's beauty and sexual attractiveness and lack of stability.
+Ever since she was young, Rose has had the desire to be popular.
+She also feels responsible for her sister and is frustrated with how each attempt to help Maggie backfires on her.
 Maggie, a twenty-eight-year-old who uses her beauty and charming nature to hide the obstacles she faces due to dyslexia and related learning difficulties, resents Rose's academic success and consequent wealth.
 Maggie is resentful of only ever holding a series of minimum wage jobs that leave her dependent on the charity of others especially her father and Rose.
-After middle school, standardized testing sets them on different paths in high school: Rose's success on the exams leads to Princeton University and University of Pennsylvania Law School; Maggie is unable to take the exams and is consequently sidelined in high school and due to her inability to cope with school work, she drops out of high school.
+After middle school, standardized testing sets them on different paths in high school: Rose's success on the exams leads to Princeton University and the University of Pennsylvania Law School; Maggie is unable to take the exams and is consequently sidelined in high school and due to her inability to cope with school work, she drops out of high school.
 She is unable to hold on to any job for long and struggles to manage her money so much so that she is evicted from her flat.
 Rose offers to support Maggie until her life gets sorted out by giving her a place to stay.
 Both are nearing the age of their mother when she died, Rose and Maggie each feel as if there is a vacuum in their lives which they are unable to fill.